‘My Daughter Won’t Eat!’ 3 Tips if Your Teen Struggles with Disordered Eating

 I get it.
 A very large portion of my clients is struggling with disordered eating and/or body image.
 This is extremely common for the age group 10-30 years old, unfortunately.
 This example above is all too close to home for the girls I work with.
 Struggling to eat, standing in front on their mirror feeling like nothing fits them, and refusing to eat at school because they are afraid others will judge them or because, “I am just not hungry.”
 For parents, this is a nightmare.

-Quite frankly, if your child or teen is struggling to eat, not eating, refusing to eat, and/or loosing weight or engaging in excessive measures to loose weight, its time to seek professional help.
+Quite frankly, if your child or teen is struggling to eat, not eating, refusing to eat, or losing weight or engaging in excessive measures to loose weight, its time to seek professional help.
 I strongly recommend an inpatient treatment center if deemed appropriate for their level of care, a therapist, registered dietician, and/or psychiatrist and doctor.
 All of these people make up what is referred to as a “treatment team.”
 This “team” helps to make sure that your teen is getting the best care and recovery possible.

 What can you do to help?
 Its hard being a parent of a child with an eating disorder (ED).
 Period.
 I often hear my client’s parents blaming themselves or looking for reasons why their child has disordered eating and constantly beating themselves up for “why” or “I should have done…” Tip # 1: Stop Beating Yourself Up.
 You did nothing to create this.
 ED’s are sneaky, powerful, and manipulative.
 They can pop up seemingly randomly, out of the blue, or unexpectedly.
 You did nothing to create this.
 You are doing the best you can.
 Its extremely hard to know what exactly to say, do, or ways to help, in fear of making your teen upset, mad at you, or even more uncomfortable.
 Your teen doesn’t want this either.
 Show yourself love and compassion the same way you want your teen to show themselves love and compassion.